OpenTechFund/application-guide/README.md

 **For Newly Approved Projects and Fellows**

-So your project or idea has been approved; congrats! now what?
+So your project or idea has been approved; congrats!
 What happens next?
 This is the place to find out.